University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/version_control/prac_4_github_advanced.md

 ## Practical - simulated open source repo

-There's a [GitHub repository Practical project](https://github.com/davmlaw/2025_practical_github_repositories) which is a simulation of an open source project with bugs.
+There's a [Prac 4 - Github Advanced Repo](https://github.com/davmlaw/2026_prac_4_github_advanced) which is a simulation of an open source project with bugs.

-It has randomly generated data, so has the same structure (but different data) as [Assignment 6](https://university-of-adelaide-bx-masters.github.io/BIOTECH-7005-BIOINF-3000/Assignments/Assignment6.html)
+It has randomly generated data, so has the same structure (but different data) as [Assignment 3](../../Assignments/Assignment_3.md)

 ## File history